 To distinguish this process from the dynamics of inhibitory neurons in layer $l$, we encapsulate it into an operator $\mathcal{F}_\mathrm{E}^{[l]}$.
 This operator takes the input currents at the current time step as its arguments and produces the corresponding output spikes.
-The mapping is formally expressed as follows:

-\textbf{Inhibitory neuron.} Many inhibitory neurons, such as parvalbumin (PV)$^+$ neurons, are known to be fast-spiking (FS), characterized by a much smaller membrane time constant $\tau_\mathrm{I}$ compared to that of excitatory pyramidal neurons \citep{Hu2014, Prince2021}.
-In our discrete-time simulation, the time step $\Delta t=1$ is chosen to be on a similar scale as the time constant of excitatory neurons (e.g., $\tau_\mathrm{E}=2$), which implies $\tau_\mathrm{I}\ll \Delta t$.
+\textbf{Inhibitory neurons.} Many inhibitory neurons, especially parvalbumin (PV$^+$) neurons, are known to be fast-spiking (FS), characterized by a much smaller membrane time constant $\tau_\mathrm{I}$ compared to that of excitatory pyramidal neurons \citep{Hu2014, Prince2021}.
+In our discrete-time simulation, the time step $\Delta t=1$ is chosen to be on a similar scale as the time constant of excitatory neurons (e.g., $\tau_\mathrm{E}=2$), which implies $\tau_\mathrm{I}\ll \Delta t$ since $\tau_\mathrm{I}\ll \tau_\mathrm{E}$.
 Under this condition, the dynamics of inhibitory neurons can reach a steady state almost instantaneously within a single time step.
 This allows us to apply an approximation to LIF model by treating $\tau_\mathrm{I}$ as negligible, which leads to

-Here we use notation similar to that in the excitatory neuron model, where the subscript `I' denotes inhibitory neurons.
-By setting the resting potential $u_{\mathrm{I,rest}}$ to 0, we find the instantaneous membrane potential is determined by its input currents:
+Here we use notations similar to those in the excitatory neuron model, and the subscript $\mathrm{I}$ denotes inhibitory neurons.
+By setting $u_{\mathrm{I,rest}}$ to 0, we find the membrane potential of an inhibitory neuron is determined purely by its input currents at time $t$: